learn-co-curriculum/programming-univbasics-expression-and-evaluation-defined/README.md

 The _data_ are: `255` and `5`
 The _operator_: is `/`

-In this example there is only one operator.
+In this example, there is only one operator.
 It's certainly possible for expressions to have multiple operators like `100 + 10 - 3`.
 Here the _operators_ are `+` and `-`.